cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Sorting-QuickSort.md

 **Strengths**:
 - Fast.
 On average, O(nlogn)
 - Parallelizable - merge sort breaks input into chunks, which can each be sorted at the same time in parallel
-- Does not require extra storage like merge sort does
+- Space efficient (Ologn) - does not require extra storage like merge sort does

 **Weaknesses**:
 - Slow worst-case - O(n^2).
 This isn't common but still makes quicksort undesirable if there's any performance requirement